-The 'Jane Austen' fivers
+The 'Jane Austen' new fivers

-While the James Bond fivers are proving popular with collectors, you could make an even bigger profit if you manage to get your hands on a 'Jane Austen' fiver.
+You could make an even bigger profit if you manage to get your hands on a 'Jane Austen' fiver.

 Graham Short, a micro engraver from Birmingham, was commissioned to etch a tiny 5mm image of the author onto the new polymer notes.